citp/privacy-policy-historical/i/in/inv/invadeit.co.th.md

-> *The following text is extracted and transformed from the invadeit.co.th privacy policy that was archived on 2011-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111216120316id_/http%3A//www.invadeit.co.th/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the invadeit.co.th privacy policy that was archived on 2012-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120615161446id_/http%3A//www.invadeit.co.th/privacy) for the most accurate reproduction.*

-# invadeIT - Online Computer Store Thailand
+# invadeIT - Computer Online Thailand

 invadeit.co.th (“the Website”) is owned and operated by the company described in the About section of the Info Center on the website (the "Company", "we", "our", "us").
 This Privacy Policy sets out the Company's policies relating to the collection and use of your Personal Information whilst you use this Website.